Skip to main content

 Lignin

-Lignin is a complex organic polymer found in the cell walls of vascular plants.
-It provides structural support and rigidity, allowing plants to grow tall and withstand various environmental stresses.
-Lignin is particularly abundant in woody plants, where it contributes to the strength of the xylem, the tissue responsible for water transport.
+Lignin is a complex organic polymer found in the cell walls of vascular plants, particularly in wood and bark.
+It provides structural support and rigidity, allowing plants to grow upright and transport water efficiently.
+Lignin is crucial for the formation of tough, rigid cell walls in water-conducting cells, such as xylem, enhancing their ability to withstand pressure and prevent collapse.

 Recommended video: